PriceLab/Multiomics-BMI/README.md

 * 2022-01-24 Uploaded 9 Jupyter Notebooks, which were used for the preprint.
 * 2022-11-03 Uploaded 24 Jupyter Notebooks, which were used for the revised manuscript. (forced update...)
 * 2023-03-29 Updated README.
-* 2023-07-01 Updated README and relseased for DOI.
+* 2023-07-01 Updated README and released the current version for DOI.